zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ![](book.jpg){ height=75% }

 ## Layers of data quality (where things can go wrong)

 From "little picture" to big picture:

 1. Data itself (contents) is flawed
-    - occasional errors, typos, *etc.*
+    - occasional errors, typos, misunderstandings, *etc.*
     - low fidelity extraction
     - missing or highly missing
-    - rampant errors or "near-lies"
+    - rampant errors or "practically lies"
 2. Data need to be turned into *analytic dataset* (more later)
 3. Data exist but are called 130 different things.
 4. Data are called misleading things (names don't mean what clinicians think)